Recover Files and Folders

 You can use the Recovery Wizard in Windows Server Backup to recover files and folders from a backup.
 Before you begin, you should:

 Make sure at least one backup exists on an external disk or in a remote shared folder—you cannot recover files and folders from backups saved to DVDs or removable media.
-In addition, if you are recovering a computer running Windows Server 2008, make sure that the backup is not a system state backup.
-File and folder recovery is not possible from a system state backup.
-For instructions for creating a backup for file and folder recovery, see Configuring Automatic Backups and Performing a Manual Backup.
+In addition, make sure that the backup is not a system state backup—file and folder recovery is not possible from a system state backup.

 Determine what files or folders that you want to recover.

-On the Select Backup Date page, select the date from the calendar and the time from the drop-down list of backup you want to restore from.
-Then click Next .
+On the Select backup date page, select the date from the calendar and the time from the drop-down list of backup you want to restore from.
+If you are recovering from this computer and the backup you select is stored on a DVD or removable media drive, you are prompted to insert the media.
+Then click Next.

 The SHIFT and CTRL keys will enable you to select a group or specific set of items.